ComparativeGenomicsToolkit/taffy/README.md

 etc.
 ```

 Which gets a particular subrange of blocks within the given reference sequence interval.
+To specify multiple intervals, just provide a sequence of multiple such intervals.
+The interval format is (seq_name, start, length).

 If we want to iterate on the columns of the alignment without worrying about
 blocks we can use the column iterator: